RDunkley/meta-dotnet-core/README.md

 ```

 ### 2. Curl Configuration and Modification
-The following must be added to your local.conf file to enable specific support that is required in curl:
+The following must be added to your local.conf file to enable specific support that is required in curl for 2.x and 3.x versions of .Net Core:

 ```
   PACKAGECONFIG_pn-curl = "vers krb5 ssl zlib ipv6"
 ```

 NOTE: this layer will modify the curl library to contain the CURL_OPENSSL_3 versioned symbols.
+If .Net 5.x or 6.x is targetted then this bbappend can be disabled.

 ### 3. Specific Versions
 You can select a specific version by adding the following line to your local.conf file: